Boating safety tips for an enjoyable summer.

 Before passengers come aboard, inform them of essential safety practices and procedures.
 Everyone should know what to do in an emergency, how to use radio devices, and how to evacuate the boat.

 Finally, make sure you have the right watercraft insurance before you leave the dock.
 This can help you if the worst should happen.
-To find the right policy, turn to the experts at Unisource Insurance Associates.
+To find the right policy, turn to the agents at Unisource Insurance Associates.
 Our dedicated team serves Milwaukee and the neighboring cities of Wisconsin.
 Contact us to get covered today.